 We are a Mexican publicly held corporation (Sociedad Anónima Bursátil de Capital Variable).
 Most of our directors and executive officers are residents of Mexico, and a significant portion of the assets of our directors and executive officers, and a significant portion of our assets, are located in Mexico.
 Our shareholders may experience difficulty in effecting service of process on us or our directors and executive officers outside of Mexico and in enforcing civil judgments of non-Mexican courts in Mexico, against us, or our directors and executive officers.
-We have been advised by our General Counsel that there is doubt as to the enforceability of original actions in Mexican courts of liabilities predicated solely on foreign securities laws.
+It may not be possible to enforce in Mexican courts claims based solely on foreign securities laws.